StevenLwcz/StevenLwcz.github.io/_posts/2024-10-01-GDB-Using-The-Python-API-To-Read-Memory.md

 ### Reading Memory

-The Python API '''mv=infe.read_memory(addr, numi, )''' is used to read memory from a running inferior. infe: the object from selected_inferior, addr the address to read and the number of bytes to read.
+The Python API ```mv=infe.read_memory(addr, numi, )``` is used to read memory from a running inferior. infe: the object from selected_inferior, addr the address to read and the number of bytes to read.
 Returned is a [MemoryView](https://docs.python.org/3/c-api/memoryview.html) object.

-Addr in the API needs to be an integer,  0x5555550000.
-If you want to find the memory at the address of a variable or expression like you can with the GDB x command, then we can use '''gdb.parse_and_eval()''' function which will return a gdb.Value object which has an address property.
+Addr in the API needs to be an integer, for example: 0x5555550000.
+If you want to find the memory at the address of a variable or expression like you can with the GDB x command, then we can use ```gdb.parse_and_eval()``` function which will return a gdb.Value object which has an address property.
 ```
 (gdb) python
 >expr = gdb.parse_and_eval('a')